nickzeff/joplin-gateway/README.md

 - The base image has been updated to a more recent version, and so have the included packages (such as getmail).
 - Code has been refactored to suit being containerised.
 It is strongly recommended to run everything as a container, since I have not substantially tested it as standalone code.
 - The system now supports a scheduled filescan of a "hot folder" and a pop request to a provider of your choice.
 Cron has been set up for checks every minute, but locks are in place to prevent overlapping scripts
-- Bash limitations throwing errors when building longer notes have been overcome by making changes offline in the filesystem rather than through string expansion.
+- Bash limitations throwing errors when building longer notes have been overcome by making changes outside Joplin in the filesystem rather than through string expansion.

 ## First Run